tonythomasndm/Probability-And-Statistics-Assignment/README.md

-To run this preogram, install the python libraries : Numpy and Matplotlib according to ur system To run the program : python3 PDFsOfDifferentTimespans.py Make sure you are in the same repository
+To run this preogram, install the python libraries : Numpy and Matplotlib according to ur system To run the program : python3 PDFsOfDifferentTimespans.py Make sure you are in the same directory.

 Task:
 Observe the time gaps between your next 30 WhatsApp messages.
 (You may replace WhatsApp with any instant messaging app of your choice, or email messages if you prefer)